California Memorial Stadium

-California Memorial Stadium (also known simply and commonly as Memorial Stadium or CMS) is an outdoor college football stadium located on the campus of the University of California in Berkeley, California, United States.
-It is the home field for the California Golden Bears of the Atlantic Coast Conference (beginning in fall 2024).
+California Memorial Stadium (also known simply and commonly as Memorial Stadium or CMS) is an outdoor college football stadium located on the campus of the University of California, Berkeley.
+It is the home field for the California Golden Bears of the Atlantic Coast Conference.

 Opened in 1923, the venue currently seats around 63,000 for football; its playing field runs northwest to southeast at an approximate elevation of 410 ft above sea level.
 It has been named one of the top college football stadiums by various publications,' and it was listed on the U.S. National Register of Historic Places on November 27, 2006.

+In September 2026, Cal Athletics announced a multi-year $22.8 million naming rights deal with Databricks, under which the stadium will officially be known as the Databricks Field at California Memorial Stadium.

 Memorial Stadium was funded from public contributions, as a memorial to Californians who lost their lives in World War I (1917–18).
 The chair of the architectural committee was John Galen Howard, the university's chief architect, and his influence is evident in the stadium's neoclassical motif.
 In addition to its unique architecture, the stadium's position at the foot of the Berkeley Hills provides top row spectators with panoramic views of San Francisco Bay and west side viewers with views of the Berkeley Hills and Strawberry Canyon.
 This has earned it a reputation as one of the most scenic venues in college football.

 Traditionally, during all football games and especially during the Big Game against Stanford, the hill overlooking the eastern side of Memorial Stadium attracts spectators hoping to watch a game for free, earning the nickname "Tightwad Hill".